Our sustainability reports

 GRI Report

 Commerzbank has been publishing an annual Corporate Responsibility Report since 2005, in which we outline significant news and progress made.
 In this process, we are guided by the internationally established standards of the Global Reporting Initiative (GRI).
-The GRI report is our most detailed sustainability report.
-It comprehensively covers environmental issues such as carbon footprint and biodiversity, social issues such as diversity and equal opportunities, and corporate governance issues such as the prevention of corruption.

 UK Modern Slavery Act Statement